Post-2015 Sustainable Development Agenda Orientation Briefing

 In addition, there will be online courses available for New York-based delegates and those diplomats who will be directly supporting the Post-2015 negotiations from capitals.

-The series will feature 15 different briefings in New York and 10 briefings in Geneva, and will:
+In spring 2014, the series featured 11 different briefings in New York and 9 briefings in Geneva, with the objective of:

-- Assist participants to access the most up-to-date information on the post-2015 process, progress and key outcomes of ongoing Member States’ discussions, as well as newly arrived delegates to ‘catch up’;
+- Assisting participants to access the most up-to-date information on the post-2015 process, progress and key outcomes of ongoing Member States’ discussions, as well as newly arrived delegates to ‘catch up’;

-- Provide a dynamic and interactive space where delegates can exchange views on the Post-2015 sustainable development agenda and have a more in-depth discussion, as needed.
+- Providing a dynamic and interactive space where delegates can exchange views on the Post-2015 sustainable development agenda and have a more in-depth discussion, as needed.

 UN Staff are encouraged to visit the Post-2015 Learning Hub developed by the UN System Staff College for key learning resources, information and executive lounge chats and community forums.

 The event is free and open to the delegates to the United Nations.
 Online (New York and Geneva sessions) or on-site registration (New York sessions only) is required.